Infinite measure mixing for some mechanical systems: Examples

-and $\brsigma$ is a positive constant (an explicit expression for $\brsigma$ is given in the first display on page 839 of \cite{CD09}).
-Note that the equation \eqref{K-SDE} is well posed despite the singular coefficient as discussed in \cite{CD09}.
-In case we start away from $0$ and the process $\cK^n$ is stopped when it reaches too high or too low values, \eqref{LimBes} is proven in \cite[Theorem 4]{CD09}.
-The removal of this cutoff can be done in the same way as in the continuous time case, see the proof of Theorem 3 in \cite{CD09} (note that this theorem assumes that the total energy $H$ is large enough).
+Next we discuss the part (a).
+In the case we start away from $0$ and the process $\cK^n$ is stopped when it reaches too high or too low values, \eqref{K-SDE} is proven in \cite[Theorem 4]{CD09}.
+The removal of those cutoffs can be done in the same way as in the continuous time case, see the proof of Theorem 3 in \cite{CD09} (note that this theorem assumes that the total energy $H$ is large enough). } \end{proof}

+{ We mention that the explicit formulas for $\sigma$ and $\brsigma$ are the following (cf. \cite[page 839]{CD09}).
+Let $\tsigma$ be the diffusion coefficient of $q_1$ for the Lorentz gas with respect to the discrete time.
+That is